wowweemip-fan/funkin-utau/README.md

 >1 Go to the "Edit" menu (In UTAU, ofc)

->2 Select "Move Region by Property"
+>2 Select "Move Region by Number"

 >3 The next you need to know about the piano roll, but you can put the number without knowing that.
 Expect getting it wrong)